mraniki/tt/README.md

  ## Use Case
- - Push your signal manually or from system like  trading view to submit order to your exchange
+ - Push your signal manually or from system like trading view webhook to submit order to your ccxt exchange
  - Disable or Enable trading process via /trading command
  - Query balance via /bal command

  ![BF9C1A12-0058-4C30-B0BE-30DA7B300AEE](https://user-images.githubusercontent.com/8766259/199304735-6f3eb428-30e0-46b9-9930-9a29fbcec565.jpeg)